In Search of Product-Market Fit for a Custom MVP App Startup

-What is Product-Market Fit, and how do you make sure your startup has it?
+What is Product-Market Fit, and how do you make sure your Custom MVP App Startup has it?
 In this article, we’ll take a look at finding product-market fit as well as how determining the right metrics for product-market fit.

 Got an idea for a business?
 Are you sure it will work?
 Are you really sure?

-One way to increase the chances of your startup being successful is to ensure you’ve got an excellent Product-Market Fit in place.
+One way to increase the chances of your Custom MVP App Startup being successful is to ensure you’ve got an excellent Product-Market Fit in place.

 With 35% of new businesses failing because there was no market need, Product-Market fit can make the difference between going the distance and going back to the drawing board.

 If product market fit (PMF) is a new concept to you, you might have a lot of questions.
 What is Product-Market fit?
 How do you measure it?
 And most importantly, how do you know that you’ve achieved it?

 We’ve put together this introduction to Product-Market Fit to give you some help.
 Take a read, and you’ll be one step closer to using PMF to validate your Custom MVP App Startup idea.